 - Even more important, never leave a baby (especially newborns) alone with a dog

 - Avoid petting dogs that are not yours, even if it is tempting

 - Teach children how to play gently with dogs, as well as how to approach dogs in a non-confrontational manner

 - Do not encourage your dog to play aggressively

-- Keep your dog on a leash when taking him for a walk
+- Keep your dog on a leash when taking them for a walk

 - Consider obedience or socialization training for your dog

-- If your dog exhibits signs of aggression such as snarling, pulling back his lips, or heavy barking, remove your dog from the situation
+- If your dog exhibits signs of aggression, such as snarling or heavy barking, remove your dog from the situation

-- Do not involve your dog in situations you know make him uncomfortable or anxious as this may provoke aggression
+- Do not involve your dog in situations you know make them uncomfortable or anxious as this may provoke aggression

-Remember, all breeds no matter what size or personality type have the capacity to inflict harm on people.
+Remember, all breeds — no matter what size or personality type — have the capacity to inflict harm on people.
 You never know when a dog is going to bite.
-If you have any questions about dogs and your home insurance, phone your provider today.
+Protect yourself by speaking with your insurance provider.
+They can answer any questions about dogs and your home insurance and ensure you have enough coverage.